I'm Your Captain (Closer to Home): Later appearances

 The song has been included on many Grand Funk live albums and compilations since it first appeared, including 1971's Mark, Don and Mel: 1969–71, 1975's Caught in the Act, 1991's Capitol Collectors Series, 1997's Bosnia, Thirty Years of Funk: 1969–1999, 2002's Classic Masters, a bonus track on the 2002 CD reissue of 1971's E Pluribus Funk, the archival Live: The 1971 Tour, and 2006's Greatest Hits.

 The song has been a staple of Farner concert performances in the decades since its recording, with the younger generation of concert-goers still knowing all the words.
 It received standing ovations when Farner played it as part of the third edition of Ringo Starr & His All-Starr Band in 1995, and a similar reaction greeted it during the 1996 reunion tour of Grand Funk Railroad.
 When the Grand Funk variant without Farner tours, the singing on the song is taken by lead vocalist Max Carl.

 The song has been recorded by the German power metal band Helloween as a track on their 1995 CD single "Sole Survivor".
 An unusual 'performance' of it was an improvised one with altered lyrics by an American Airlines pilot over a plane's PA system while awaiting permission to leave the gate, which drew much applause from passengers.

 American radio personality Mark Thompson said in 1999 that the song "will be played for the rest of time."
 Producer Terry Knight said in 2003 of the song, "I'm humbled by my part in that piece of history.
 'Closer to Home' will never die, it'll be around forever."
 Farner said in 2007, "It's just one of those songs.
 It fit.
 Everything about it worked for that time and it still works today."

 The song is featured in the 2015 biopic Straight Outta Compton during the first scene with producer Jerry Heller.
 There is a Grand Funk poster on the wall behind him.
 However, it is not included in the Straight Outta Compton: Music from the Motion Picture soundtrack album.

+In January 2024 the song was used in a television advertisement for Chevrolet Silverado.